mlcastejon-zendesk/copenhagen_theme/README.md

-# Copenhagen Theme by Zendesk
+# Copenhagen Theme by Zendesk - Training theme

 The Copenhagen theme is the default Zendesk Guide theme.
 It is designed to be responsive and accessible.
 Learn more about customizing Zendesk Guide [here](https://support.zendesk.com/hc/en-us/sections/206670747).